jewlexx/sfss/TELEMETRY.md

 ## Opt-out

-You can opt-out of telemetry by setting the `SFSU_TELEMETRY` environment variable to `0`, by passing the `--no-telemetry` flag, or running `sfsu telemetry off`.
+You can opt-out of telemetry by setting the `SFSU_TELEMETRY_DISABLED` environment variable to `1`, by passing the `--no-telemetry` flag, or running `sfsu telemetry off`.

 Thank you for helping us make sfsu better!